 Some basic results on evaluating counterfactuals are known.
-For instance, a simple algebraic trick shows that $P(Y_x|x')$ is identifiable if X is a binary variable, regardless of the underlying graph.
-On the other hand, the counterfactual represented by $P(Y_x, Y{x'})$ , named 'probability of necessity and sufficiency' in [Pearl, 2000a], is known to not be identifiable [Avin, Shpitser, & Pearl, 2005].
+For instance, a simple algebraic trick shows that $P(Y_x|x')$ is experimentally identifiable (i.e., computable from $P$ ) if X is a binary variable, regardless of the underlying graph.
+On the other hand, the counterfactual represented by $P(Y_x, Y{x'})$ , named 'probability of necessity and sufficiency' in [Pearl, 2000a], is known to not be experimentally identifiable [Avin, Shpitser, & Pearl, 2005], unless additional assumptions can be brought to bear (e.g., monotonicity [Pearl, 2000a]).
+In this paper we explore testability of counterfactuals relative to scientific knowledge expressed in the form of missing links in the underlying graph.
+The sensitivity of the tested quantities to this extra knowledge can be assessed using the bounding method of [Balke & Pearl, 1994a].

 A complete proof system for reasoning about causal and counterfactual quantities was given in [Halpern, 2000].
 While such a system is, in principle, powerful enough to evaluate any identifiable counterfactual expression, it lacks a proof guiding method which guarantees termination in a reasonable amount of time.
 Furthermore, such a system would not provide a graphical characterization of identification, and much of human knowledge, as we postulate, is stored in graphical form.
 To the best of the authors' knowledge, no general algorithms for counterfactual identification exist in the literature.

-In this paper, we present a structure called the counter factual graph, which stands in the same relation to a counterfactual query that the causal graph does to a causal query.
+In this paper, we present a structure called the counterfactual graph, which stands in the same relation to a counterfactual query that the causal graph does to a causal query.
 In other words, this graph displays independencies between counterfactual variables, in those hypothetical worlds that are invoked by the query.
 We use the counterfactual graph to give a complete graphical characterization of those counterfactuals which can be identified from experiments, and provide complete algorithms which can express all identifiable counterfactuals in terms of experimental data.